Debunking 5 Myths About Contract Database Software

 Myth 5: Contract Management Only Affects the Legal Department

 Contract management can be a quiet process.
 If something goes wrong, of course, there could be a burst of activity to mitigate risk or fix a mistake.
 Most of the time, though, a lot of organizations “sign it and forget it” until the next contract review.
 That can lead some employees to assume that the only people who care about contracts are legal counsel.

 Contracts have a big impact on the legal department, of course.
 But they also affect:

 In fact, contracts impact employees in every part of the organization.
-Managing contracts effectively has the potential to provide significant ROI throughout the organization.
+Establishing collaborative contract management helps manage contracts effectively and has the potential to provide significant ROI throughout the organization.

 Quickly identify solutions to your specific contract management challenges.